Munchappy/legal/PRICING.md

 ### No Tips.
 By Design.

 Munchappy does not facilitate tipping.
-The delivery fee already reflects the full value of your service — your earnings are built into the price of the order, not dependent on customer discretion at the end of a delivery.
+The delivery fee already reflects the full value of your service.
+Your earnings are built into the price of the order, not dependent on customer discretion at the end of a delivery.

 ### Ready to Deliver?